palominomarioh/palominomarioh/README.md

 - 👋 Hi, I’m @palominomarioh
-- 👀 I’m interested in Python for Data Science and Business Analytics.
-Java programming.
-Front End technologies, as well as Back End.
+- 👀 I’m interested in Python and SQL for Data and Business Analytics.
+As well as Java programming, Front End technologies, and Back End.
-- 🌱 I’m currently learning Python in Cisco Academy.
+- 🌱 I’m currently learning Python at Cisco Academy and enrolled in the Google Data Analyst Certificate.
-- 💞️ I’m looking to collaborate on Research projects involving the use of Data and Text Mining technologies relates to the service and entertainment industry.
-As well as becoming in the mid-term future a Full Stack developer.
+- 💞️ I’m looking to collaborate on Research projects involving the use of Data and Text Mining technologies related to IT recruiting, and the service and entertainment industry.
+My goal is to become in the mid-term a Data and Business Analyst and a Full Stack developer.
 - 📫 How to reach me ...
 You can send me an email :)

 <!---